Arrow pointing to left

 Remember, your job is to come in as an advisor with a unique perspective.
 Although you'll never be an expert in all of your customers' different industries, you can become an expert in how those different customers can benefit from your product.

 To be a true expert, it's essential for you to know your product inside and out.
 If you feel you're lacking in practical knowledge, take the product out for a spin yourself.
-Read through the knowledge base articles your company provides, and have meaningful conversations with real users on how they are using your product to accomplish their goals.

 This will help you provide practical and insightful advice to customers that come to you for help.